-The persistence of the COVID-19 pandemic and the ongoing government measures to address the global pandemic continue to create a very challenging business environment for companies across industries worldwide; and therefore related risks to the Group's business and operations.
-In response to COVID-19, the Group has implemented a number of mitigation and contingency actions to help maintain the supply of all products to our patients and the welfare of our employees (for more details, refer to the section "COVID-19 Response Update" of this press release).
+The persistence of the COVID-19 pandemic and the ongoing government measures to address the global pandemic continue to create a very challenging business environment for companies across industries worldwide and therefore related risks to the Group's business and operations.
+In response to COVID-19, the Group has implemented a number of mitigation and contingency actions to help maintain the supply of all products to our patients and the welfare of our employees.
 Given the remote working environment, the Group continues to closely monitor cybersecurity threats and the overall operating effectiveness of controls.